-27.10 Only wheels provided by the designated rim supplier may be used during all Events and testing and must be used in accordance with the present Sporting and Technical Regulations.
+27.6 Only wheels provided by the designated rim supplier may be used during all Events and testing and must be used in accordance with the present Sporting and Technical Regulations.

-Designated rim supplier : ATS Rims Front wheel rim type : MSR 901304 Rear wheel rim type : MSR 1051304
+Designated rim supplier: ATS Rims

+Front wheel rim type : MSR 901304 Rear wheel rim type : MSR 1051304

-- 27.11 Use of the Bosch/Megaline paddle type gearshift mechanism PPS F02U.V01.262-01 is compulsory. - 27.12 The only clutch assembles which may be used are the following:
+- 27.7 Use of the Bosch/Megaline paddle type gearshift mechanism PPS F02U.V01.262-01 is compulsory. - 27.8 Only clutches which are included in FIA Technical List 11 may be used.

+The only clutch assembles which may be used are the following: